File Transfers - Windows

 The Server Message Block protocol (SMB protocol) that runs on port TCP/445 is common in enterprise networks where Windows services are running.
 It enables applications and users to transfer files to and from remote servers.

 We can use SMB to download files from our Pwnbox easily.
-We need to create an SMB server in our Pwnbox with smbserver.py from Impacket and then use copy
+We need to create an SMB server in our Pwnbox with smbserver.py from Impacket and then use copy, move, PowerShell Copy-Item, or any other tool that allows connection to SMB.

 Create the SMB Server